 All individuals seeking to become volunteers for Scouting in the state of Pennsylvania must have proper clearances before beginning volunteer work with Scout youth, as well as complete a new Boy Scouts of America Adult Application and online Youth Protection Training.

-All registered unit, district, and council Scouters regardless of their position responsibilities must have proper clearances; Tiger Partners do not need clearances.
+All registered unit, district, and council Scouters, regardless of their position responsibilities must have proper clearances.
+This includes Scouts BSA and Venturers turning 18.

-All non-registered adults who may have care, supervision, guidance or control of children, or routine interaction with children must have proper clearances and should be encouraged to become registered Scouters.
-The following serve as examples of adults in this category (additional examples and exclusions are listed in the BSA Volunteer FAQ.
-These examples are not inclusive of all possibilities, but are examples to help you begin to think about the way your unit uses non-registered adults):
+All non-registered adults who may have care, supervision, guidance or control of children or routine interaction with children must have proper clearances and should be encouraged to become registered Scouters.
+The following serve as examples of adults in this category.
+These examples are not inclusive of all possibilities but are examples to help you begin to think about the way your unit uses non-registered adults.

 Clearances are required if a carpool is organized or drivers are recruited by the unit’s leaders.
 If organized parent to parent the clearances is not needed.

 At events/camps where Scouts are participating without their parent(s), clearances are required.
 If parents are required for the Scout to attend, clearances are not required (unless the event/activity is greater than 72 hours); example Summer Resident Camp.
 If greater, registration in the BSA, Youth Protection Training and PA Act 15 clearances are all required.

 Parents helping with fundraisers – if the parent will be or could be responsible for a child other than their own son (or daughter) then clearances are required.

 Clearances are not required for adults who stay occasionally at a meeting to help out unless their participation becomes a regular occurrence.